-The operative Regional Parks Network Management Plan, the Regional Forest Land Management Plan, and individual park management plans and access plans identify activities that can be undertaken as of right without approval (allowed activities), activities that need to be managed through specific controls (managed activities), activities for which approval is required (restricted activities) and activities which may not occur in any circumstances (prohibited activities).
+The operative GWRC Parks Network Plan, and management plan for the water collection areas identify activities that can be undertaken as of right without approval (allowed activities), activities that need to be managed through specific controls (managed activities), activities for which approval is required (restricted activities) and activities which may not occur in any circumstances (prohibited activities).
 The Bylaw ensures compliance with these management and access plans and they should be referred to when interpreting the Bylaw.